sccn/sccn.github.io/tutorials/misc/Rejecting_Artifacts_Legacy_Menus.md

 The following window will pop up.
-Note that in our example the values we entered are clearly too low (otherwise we could not detect any linear drifts in in this clean EEG dataset).
+Note that the values we entered are clearly too low (otherwise, we could not detect any linear drifts in this clean EEG dataset).
 Electrodes triggering the rejection are again indicated in red.
 To deselect epochs for rejection, click on them.
 To close the scrolling window, press the *Update marks* button.